julien040/anyquery/website/src/content/docs/docs/developers/Plugins/create-plugin.md

 executablePath = "anyquery.exe"
 ```

+### Registry guidelines

+To be able to publish a plugin to the Anyquery plugin repository, you need to follow these guidelines:

+- A maintainer must be able to inspect the source code (under an NDAs if necessary).
+Some exceptions can be made for proprietary plugins.
+Please contact me for more information (contact at anyquery.dev).
+- The plugin cannot download and execute code from the internet.
+- The plugin must not log to `stdout`.
+All logs and print messages should be to `stderr`.
+Replace `fmt` with `log`.
+- The plugin must not use `panic`.
+All errors should be returned to Anyquery.
+- The plugin must not use `os.Exit`.
+All errors should be returned to Anyquery.
+- The plugin must not use `os.Args`.
+All configurations should be passed as parameters.
+- The recommended column names are lowercase with underscores (e.g., `first_name`).
+- If the column name is reserved, prefix it with an underscore (e.g., `_type`).
+- If the plugin requires a token, the token should be passed as a parameter and not hardcoded in the plugin.
+- All plugins must have a README explaining how to install the plugin, the required configurations, and how to use the tables.
+- Please try as much as possible to avoid CGO.
+Using CGO might lead to delay in plugins publication.

-Once the manifest file is created, you can publish the plugin by opening a pull request to the [Anyquery plugin repository](https://github.com/julien040/anyquery).
+Once the manifest file is created, and you have ensured you follow the guidelines, you can publish the plugin by opening a pull request to the [Anyquery plugin repository](https://github.com/julien040/anyquery).
 Add your plugin to the `plugins` directory and create a pull request.

 ## Troubleshooting